N0rduxx/6502-resources/README.md

 # 6502-resources
-Comglomeration of good resources for 6502 and related programming
+Good resources for 6502 and related programming